China's big step in rural reform; mapping tiny plots of farm land

 The mapping will replace current deeds that often rely on descriptions like "Yang's field borders Wang's to the east" -- an imprecise formulation that makes villagers reluctant to remove the dirt berms that separate each plot for fear they will no longer be able to identify what is theirs.

-The information will go to searchable centralised registries, allowing farmers to confirm what they own and giving officials better land-use information.
+The information will go to searchable centralized registries, allowing farmers to confirm what they own and giving officials better land-use information.

-Although China legalised transfers in 2008 to formally allow villagers to aggregate land, most Chinese agriculture is still too small-scale to permit investment to boost productivity enough to feed a growing urban population.
+Although China legalized transfers in 2008 to formally allow villagers to aggregate land, most Chinese agriculture is still too small-scale to permit investment to boost productivity enough to feed a growing urban population.

 Those who rent large tracts of land are more likely to invest for the long-term if the transfer is documented and legal, a World Bank study found last year.

-More precise title "makes people feel more secure," said Jian Zongzhu, a stooped 72-year old in Yangwang with bleary eyes and thick labourer's hands.
+More precise title "makes people feel more secure," said Jian Zongzhu, a stooped 72-year old in Yangwang with bleary eyes and thick laborer's hands.

 "Everyone's gone out to work but with a certificate you know the land is yours, no one can take it away and you can claim it back if you want.
 That's important to common people because our life comes from the land."